 The Rovos Rail steam train will carry you in style across the Great Karoo past flat topped Table Mountain into Cape Town.
 The Garden Route takes you from Cape Town through vintage wine country, along a dramatic coastline to see whales, nature reserves and beaches.
 Heading east, the majestic Drakensberg Mountains run all the way from the Kingdom of Lesotho past Rorke’s Drift battlefield, north towards the rich wildlife areas of the Kruger and Limpopo.
-You could spend a month in South Africa and only begin to explore this vast land and understand its fascinating culture.
+You could spend a month in here and only begin to explore this vast land and understand its fascinating culture.

 South Africa Safari Holidays

-You are spoilt for choice in places to stay, ranging from the Mount Nelson which has proudly watched over Cape Town for 150 years, to hundreds of delightful owner run country hotels, to some of the most luxurious safari lodges on the continent.
+You are spoilt for choice in places to stay, ranging from the Mount Nelson which has proudly watched over Cape Town for 150 years, to hundreds of delightful owner run country hotels, to some of the most luxurious lodges on the continent.
 You are never at a loss for things to do touring wine country and Zulu war battle sites, world class golf, riding, whale watching, exciting safaris, and enjoying panoramic scenery.
 You will probably put on a few pounds as you make your way between delightful restaurants striving to out do each other for new heights of excellence.

-With its great variety, South Africa combines well with a safari in nearby countries or head to the North East of the country for some of the finest South African Safaris around.
+With its great variety, it combines well with a trip in nearby countries or head to the North East of the country for some of the finest South African Safaris around.
 Many people combine a week in the Cape with a week in Botswana or Namibia to indulge in the luxury of the two countries.
 You may like the idea of a journey from the Cape to Victoria Falls, or even from the Cape to Cairo, combining the treasures of ancient Egypt with South Africa safaris and a week in Cape Town and the Winelands.

-South Africa is a vast country with several regions of interest in all corners of the magnificent country, from Cape Town and Johannesburg to Durban and the safari parks of the North East, all offer some of the most luxurious holidays available in the whole of Africa.
+It is a vast country with several regions of interest in all corners of the magnificent country, from Cape Town and Johannesburg to Durban and the safari parks of the North East, all offer some of the most luxurious holidays available in the whole of Africa.